Governance and Administration

 Board of Directors

 Joseph holds a B.S. from University of N.H. and a masters diploma from the Jung Tao School of Classical Chinese Medicine.
-He has certifications in Qi Gong healing and Jin Shin Do and has studied Taiji for 30+ years with Masters, Sean Christian Marshall, Gene Golden (senior student of William C.C.
+He has certifications in Qi Gong healing and Jin Shin Do and has studied Taiji for more than thirty years with Masters Sean Christian Marshall, Gene Golden (senior student of William C.C.
 Chen) and Peter Ralston.

-He continues his devotion to this ancient art by teaching the short form, sword and staff for the past 16years and for the foreseeable future.
+He continues his devotion to this ancient art by teaching the short form, sword and staff for the past sixteen years and for the foreseeable future.
 Joseph maintains two wonderful CCM practices in Dover and Wolfeboro N.H.
-He remains very active in his passions for health care, sports and outdoor activities, such as, hiking, kayaking, tennis, racquetball ,auto repair and carpentry.
+He remains very active in his passions for health care, sports and outdoor activities, such as, hiking, kayaking, tennis, racquetball, auto repair and carpentry.

 Shawn Arthur, Ph.D